Skip to content

 5 min read · Cost

-Why roof leaks during siding planning are common
+Why roof leaks surface during siding planning

 When to re-roof and re-side together

-When to re-roof first, then re-side later
+When to re-roof first and re-side later

-Flashing integration matters
+Flashing integration is the detail that matters most

 Roof + siding combined coordination